vaiol/AlgJSTasks/0.Algorithms&DataStructures/0.SubArray/README.md

 ## Find sub array with required sum

-Given array of positive numbers and positive number 'S'.
+Given array of positive numbers and positive number S.
 Find subarray with required sum >= S. It must be sub array with minimal length .
 If there isn't one return 0 instead.